MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/windows-features.md

 ### App capability declarations

-If your app needs programmatic access to user resources like pictures or music, or to devices like a camera or a microphone, you'll need to declare the appropriate capability.
+If your app needs programmatic access to user resources like pictures or music, or to devices like a camera or a microphone, you'll need to declare the appropriate capability in your app package manifest (`.appxmanifest`) file.
 There are three app capability declaration categories:

 - [General-use capabilities](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#general-use-capabilities) that apply to most common app scenarios.
 - [Device capabilities](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#device-capabilities) that allow your app to access peripheral and internal devices.